 Flour and grain products that are milled in a natural grist mill contain micro nutrients and dietary fiber that is missing from larger, industrially-produced flour.
 Green Mountain Flour also uses natural granite stone mills to create their flours and grain products and do not enrich their flours.

 Green Mountain's hand-crafted breads - sourdoughs or yeasted - follow a slow, fermentation process which enhances nutritional value, while also creating the complex flavors of a fresh-milled, locally produced flours.
 Their bread menu changes with the season and includes traditional sourdough, whole wheat with honey, maple walnut rye, raisin, pumpernickel, polenta and challah.

 Some of the homemade products offered by Green Mountain Flour includes whole grain and old-fashioned wheat flour, cracked wheat, bran cereal, wheat bran, multi-grain cereal, spelt flour and porridge, pumpernickel flour and cracked rye, barley flour, corn meal and pancake and cornbread mixes.

 "We have been accepted and are currently in the process of making our products available at a few locations, including the Lebanon and Hanover food co-ops and Mac's in Woodstock," Malin said.
 "Also, our flour is currently available at Claremont Spice and Dry Goods and soon, at the Woodstock Farmer's Market."

-To learn more about Green Mountain Flour and the artisan-quality products they offer, as well as their mobile-oven pizza catering service, visit their web site at www.greenmountainflour.com or visit them on Facebook.
+To learn more about Green Mountain Flour and the artisan-quality products they offer, as well as their mobile-oven pizza catering service, visit their web site at www.greenmountainflour.com.